joverbey/joverbey.github.io/_posts/2017-09-09-lexical-analysis.md

 };
 ```

 When a `Lexer` is constructed, is is passed an input stream to tokenize.
 The `readNextToken` function is called repeatedly; each call identifies the next token in the input, until the entire stream has been exhausted.
 The `Token` object returned from this call provides the token's type (e.g., <tt>T_VAR</tt>), text, and line number (which the parser can use in error messages).
+Often, a "special" token type (e.g., <tt>T_END_OF_INPUT</tt>) is used to indicate to the parser that tokenization is complete, and no more tokens are available.

 In the next post, we'll discuss Flex, which generates lexers.
 Its generated API is not nearly this clean -- mostly for efficiency reasons.
 Nevertheless, the code above is a good model for understanding lexers conceptually.